LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

-_title hidden for review_, together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, _currently under review with the BJPS_
+_title hidden for review_, together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, currently under review with the _British Journal of Political Science_

-"Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, working paper published with the SSOAR, _currently under review with the Communication Methods and Measures_
+"Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, working paper published with the SSOAR, currently under review with _Communication Methods and Measures_

 <!--"Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth-->

-## Other projects
+## Other working in progress

 "How Voters Prioritize Identities for Descriptive Representation", co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, field period under preparation, to be presented at EPSA in July 2024